 Every crypto user, including the beginner, has met with the word DeFi, an acronym for Decentralized Finance.
 DeFi consists of an ecosystem of Financial applications developed on top of blockchains.
-DeFi introduces investors’ aspect, making returns on the value of their assets through yield farming markets.
+In addition, DeFi introduces the investors’ aspect, making returns on the value of their assets through yield farming markets.

-Yield farming, also known as liquidity mining, is where crypto holders lend cryptocurrencies and get fees and interests as returns in the process.
-Just like when an individual deposits some amount into the bank’s savings accounts and receives interest, yield farming imposes a similar principle.
+Yield farming, also known as liquidity mining, is where crypto holders lend cryptocurrencies and get fees and interest as returns.
+For example, yield farming imposes a similar principle when an individual deposits some amount into the bank’s savings accounts and receives interest.

-Investing in a crypto asset does not qualify as yield farming until lenders lend out and receive interests.
+Investing in a crypto asset does not qualify as yield farming until lenders lend out and receive interest.

 How To Mine Liquidity/ Farm Yields